-Staples Center has become the heartbeat of downtown Los Angeles, and if you’re heading to catch the Kings, Lakers, Clippers or Sparks, there are nearby gems and stops worth taking a short walk for.
+Crypto.com Arena (formerly the Staples Center) has become the heartbeat of downtown Los Angeles, and if you’re heading to catch the Kings, Lakers, Clippers or Sparks, there are nearby gems and stops worth taking a short walk for.

-- Built around the Staples Center, the L.A.
+- Built around the Crypto.com Arena, the L.A.
 Live (800 Olympic Blvd.) entertainment complex has so much to offer: Bowl a couple games and grab a burger and a beer at the spruced-up Lucky Strike Bowling Lounge, explore the annals of the music industry at the GRAMMY Museum, sample some of L.A.’s finest sushi at Katsuya — and even ice-skate in the winter.

 - Take a stroll into downtown L.A. and head to Broken Shaker, the rooftop cocktail bar at the Freehand Hotel (416 W 8th St.).
 With tiki-style outdoor decor, the bar is perfect for a daytime mai tai by the pool, or an evening cocktail with a view of the skyline.

-- A few blocks from STAPLES, The Original Pantry Cafe (877 S Figueroa St.) has been serving traditional diner fare in L.A since 1924.
+- A few blocks from “the Crypt”, The Original Pantry Cafe (877 S Figueroa St.) has been serving traditional diner fare in L.A since 1924.
 And conveniently, it’s open 24 hours a day.

 Things to Do Near Rose Bowl Stadium

-Every New Year’s, all eyes are on Pasadena’s Rose Bowl stadium, host of the longest-running college football bowl game, aka “The Granddaddy of Them All.”
+Every New Year’s, all eyes are on Pasadena’s Rose Bowl stadium, host of the longest-running college football bowl game, the Rose Bowl game, aka “The Granddaddy of Them All.”
 The UCLA Bruins also call this National Historic Landmark home, and fans can find some great spots nearby to enjoy all that the City of Roses has to offer.